 - 1 Drain the recovery tank using the drain hose. - 2 Turn the key off and disconnect the battery pack - 3 Swing open the recovery tank and disconnect the vacuum motor harness connector. - 4 See Figure 5.
-Remove the vacuum motor Shroud Cover (A) secured to the bottom of the recovery tank (qty 4 screws). - Loosen the exhaust hose clamp and remove Acoustic Foam (B) from the vacuum motor discharge tube and completely remove the Vacuum Motor (C) from its mount cavity.
-NOTE: Take care not to loose the 3 (D) Vibration Mounts. - 6 Inspect the condition of the Vacuum Motor Gasket (E) inside the vacuum motor mount cavity. - 7 Make service repairs to the Vacuum Motor and re-install by following steps in reverse order.
+Remove the vacuum motor Shroud Cover (A) secured to the bottom of the recovery tank (qty 4 screws). - 5 Loosen the exhaust hose clamp and remove Hose (B) from the vacuum motor discharge tube and completely remove the Vacuum Motor (C) from its mount cavity.
+Note: Take care not to loose the 3 (D) Vibration Mounts. - 6 Inspect the condition of the Vacuum Motor Gaskets (E). - 7 Make service repairs to the Vacuum Motor and re-install by following steps in reverse order.